Survey Tool Guide

 Vetting Phase

-At a point towards the end of Survey Tool period, the Technical Committee will change the survey tool to "Vetting Mode".
+At a point towards the end of a Survey Tool period, the Technical Committee will change the Survey Tool to “Vetting Mode”.
 In Vetting Mode, submitting new data/translations is no longer possible, but you can still change your votes and participate in the forum.
 (The exception is that you can submit new data if the currently winning value has generated an error or a warning.)

 Login and Import of old votes

-1. Import old votes manually.
-You can still import your old voted data that DO NOT match the last released data.
+You can still import your old voted data that DO NOT match the winning value in the last released data.
+To do this:

-2. Select the categories that you want to import and click Import selected items button at the bottom.
+4. Select the categories that you want to import and click the Import selected items button at the bottom.

-1. Go to the data categories in the Survey tool where you have imported your old votes, these will show up in the Others column with no votes.
+5. Go to the data categories in the Survey Tool where you have imported your old votes, these will show up in the Others column with no votes.

-2. Review and add your vote.
-The best practice is to create a forum entry explaining why this is the data that should be changed to and drive to gain consensus with other vetters.
+6. Review and add your vote.
+The best practice is to create a forum entry explaining why this data should be changed and drive to gain consensus with other vetters.

 Picking Locales

-1. Each language is followed by a list of regions that represent specific locales.
-The locale that is grayed out and preceded by an × is the default.
+Each language is followed by a list of regions that represent specific locales.
+The locale that is grayed out and preceded by an × is the default locale.
 The others are considered “sub-locales”.
-If you are working on the default locale, select the language name.
+If you are working on the default locale, select the language name instead of the region name.
 For example, if you work on Spanish in general (default = Spain), you will see that that Spain is grayed out in the list below: choosing Spanish means that you are working on the default (Spanish for Spain).

-1. Only those of you working on a specific variant language (or "sub-locale") will pick a non-default region.
-If you work on Mexican Spanish, pick Mexico.
-(This should already be pre-selected for you.)
+If you are working on a specific variant language (or “sub-locale”), you will need to pick a non-default region.
+For example, if you are vetting Mexican Spanish, pick Mexico.
+(You should see a pencil icon before Mexico instead of Spanish in this situation.)

 Voting view

-• Code: the code CLDR uses to identify this data point.
+Code The code CLDR uses to identify this data point.
+You can search for codes using the Survey Tool Search functionality.

-• Add: If the winning value is not correct and is not listed under Others, then use the plus button here to enter the correct value.
+Add If the winning value is not correct and is not listed under Others, then use the plus button to enter the correct value.
 If you enter a new value, your vote will be applied to it automatically.

 Icons